 Resource Development

-Committee members work to secure corporate and other sponsorships that allow Impact100 South Jersey to offset our administrative costs, member recruitment and member engagement activities.
-Committee members manage our sponsor relationships and help ensure that they benefit from their support through exposure and recognition.
+Committee members work to secure financial support from local businesses, corporations and others that help offset our administrative costs and our member recruitment and engagement events.
+Committee members manage our sponsor relationships and help ensure that they feel connected to our organization and our mission and recognized for impact of their support.

 The Work: Proactively reaching out to sponsors and potential sponsors to build relationships and encourage their support for our mutual benefit.